solo-io/gloo/docs/content/guides/traffic_management/destination_selection/http_method_matching/_index.md

 description: Match requests to routes based on HTTP method
 ---

-The route rules in a *Virtual Service* can evaluate based on the request HTTP method, e.g. GET, POST, DELETE, etc. You can specify one or more HTTP Methods to match against, and if any one of those method verbs is present, the request will match, that is Gloo will conditional OR the match for HTTP Method.
+The route rules in a *Virtual Service* can evaluate based on the request HTTP method, e.g. GET, POST, DELETE, etc. You can specify one or more HTTP Methods to match against, and if any one of those method verbs is present, the request will match, that is Gloo Edge will conditional OR the match for HTTP Method.

 {{% notice note %}}
-Gloo/Envoy is based on HTTP/2, the HTTP method gets translated into a header value match against the HTTP/2 `:method` header, which [by spec](https://http2.github.io/http2-spec/#HttpRequest) includes all of the HTTP/1 verbs.
+Gloo Edge/Envoy is based on HTTP/2, the HTTP method gets translated into a header value match against the HTTP/2 `:method` header, which [by spec](https://http2.github.io/http2-spec/#HttpRequest) includes all of the HTTP/1 verbs.
 {{% /notice %}}

 In this guide, we're going to take a closer look at different method matches by creating an *Upstream* and then creating a Virtual Service to route requests to that Upstream based on the method used in the request.